 The marches are a way to bring awareness to the public of the suffering and exploitation of animals every day.
 They are a chance to educate the public about what really goes on behind the walls of the animal industries, and the possibility of adopting a lifestyle kinder to animals, the environment, and to ourselves.

 In Australia the marches have been growing rapidly every year and organisers expect this year's marches to be the biggest ever.
+The marches have a positive effect on onlookers as can be seen from this video on Facebook of the recent March to Close All Slaughterhouses in New York.

 Please join the ever-growing animal rights movement and attend a march near you: